States Of Matter Class 11 Notes Chemistry Chapter 5

 The movement of molecules from the liquid phase into the gas phase (i.e. evaporation) goes on continuously.
 If the surface over the liquid is covered, the molecules in the vapour phase return after the collision with the covered area and, thus, strike the liquid surface and stick there.
 Furthermore, as the number of the gas-phase molecules increases, the probability increases that a molecule in the gas phase will strike the liquid surface and stick there.
 This phenomenon is known as condensation.

 The rate of evaporation remains constant with time, whereas the rate of condensation increases with time.
 Eventually, the two attain equilibrium.
 The number of molecules returning to the liquid exactly equals the number of molecules escaping from it.
 The number of molecules in the gas phase then attains a steady value and the pressure of the vapours at this stage becomes constant and is usually referred to as vapour pressure.

 (i) Nature of Liquids: Liquids have different magnitudes of intermolecular attractive forces and, therefore, have different vapour pressures.
 Liquids with higher intermolecular attractive forces have a lesser tendency for evaporation and thereby possess lower vapour pressure.

 (ii) Temperature: As the temperature of liquid increases, the molecules move more energetically and can, therefore, escape more readily from their neighbours.
 Hence, the vapour pressure of every liquid increase as the temperature increases.

-This article has basically tried to highlight the two of states of matter (Gaseous and Liquid state) in the form of short revision notes of chapter 5 for class 11 students in order to understand the basic concepts of the chapter.
-The notes on states of matter have been prepared for both class 11 as well as for the different competitive exams such as iit jee, neet, etc.
+This article has basically tried to highlight the two states of matter (Gaseous and Liquid state) in the form of short revision notes of chapter 5 for class 11 students in order to understand the basic concepts of the chapter.
+The notes on states of matter have been prepared for both class 11 as well as for the different competitive exams such as IIT jee, neet, etc.